-ASUS AI Audio 2
+ASUS Al Audio 2

 Al Audio 2 creates a virtual center channel that expands the overall sound field without introducing a picket fencing effect.
 Preserving the dialogue or solo performances with downmixing from multichannels will allow you to experience true-to-life high quality audio.
+See page 4-30 for details.